 Because of the hormonal changes your body goes through during menopause, your bones may become weaker, which can sometimes lead to osteoporosis.
 However, according to the NHS, increasing your vitamin D intake can contribute to the maintenance of healthy bones.
 Sunshine will help, but when the weather forecast lets you down, you can also try certain foods and supplements.

-You'll find this essential vitamin in oily fish, red meat and egg yolks, as well as the easy-to-take Bright Days CBD Capsules.
+You'll find this essential vitamin in a number of healthy diet staples, such as oily fish, red meat and egg yolks, as well as the easy-to-take Bright Days CBD Capsules.
 In fact, we’ve infused each serving (two capsules per day) with 500% of your recommended daily vitamin D3 intake, alongside other healthy heroes, such as zinc and vitamin C.

 2. Take Zinc to Ease Brain Fog

-Zinc (which is found in whole grains, meat and nuts, as well as our CBD Capsules may also help to support you through one of the key menopause symptoms.
-‘Mental fog’ – meaning a decrease in concentration – is common as your body changes, but the power mineral is said to contribute to normal cognitive function.
+Zinc (which is found in whole grains, meat and nuts, as well as our CBD Capsules may also help to support you through one of the key menopause symptoms: ‘mental fog'.
+A decrease in concentration is common as your body changes, but the mind-kind power mineral is said to contribute to normal cognitive function.
 If you're looking for extra ways to keep your mind sharp, you can also try taking up a new hobby or learning a new skill.
 The goal is to stimulate your mind with fresh and interesting ideas that keep the ‘fog' at bay.